 While the Boeing 747 probably seems the most “Pan Am” to me, I tend to like this livery on the DC-10 just as much.
 This combination just screams “1970s” to me, which speaking in airline terms, is actually a good thing.
 Yeah, that was a time when air travel was still considered luxurious and somewhat extravagant – and I’m totally bummed that I never got to experience any of it.
 Does anyone have a time machine I can borrow?

-Pan Am later switched to different livery in the 1980’s which featured larger PAN AM titles on the forward section of the fuselage, while retaining the original globe logo.
-That was one of the first “billboard” liveries ever done in the airline industry, and while nice, I don’t think it had the class and subtlety of the version depicted here.
+Pan Am later switched to an all-new livery in the 1984 which featured larger PAN AM titles on the forward section of the fuselage, while retaining the original globe logo.
+That was one of the first “billboard” liveries ever done in the airline industry, and while nice, I don’t think it had the class and subtlety of the previous livery design.
 Gotta love the classics.